depositar/ckanext-data-depositario/doc_en/appendix/others/parse-insight-content-types.rst

-From `Metadata Schema for the Description of Research Data Repositories`_.
+Adapted from `Metadata Schema for the Description of Research Data Repositories`_.

 .. list-table::
    :widths: 25 75